Vegan Tamales Recipe (Tamales Rojos)

 Assemble The Tamales

 2. Grab a hydrated corn husks and inspect the side of the husk to find the smooth side.
-The long side of the husk should be pointed towards the bottom and the wide toward the top.
+Place on your working surface and the long pointy side of the husk should face towards the bottom and the wide toward the top.

-4. Grab one side of the corn husk and fold it towards the center.
+5. Grab one side of the corn husk and fold it towards the center.
 Then grab the other side and fold towards the center.
 The long pointy end of the husk is folded up.
-Continue until all of the tamales filling is used up.
+Repeat this process until all of the tamales filling and masa is used up.

 Vegan Red Chile Tamales Steaming